mojl/jamal/README.md

 - `user`: The username of the server.
 - `password`: The password of the server.
 - `domains`: The domains of the website.
-- `path`: The path to the website on your local machine.
+- `local_path`: The path to the website on your local machine.

 ## License